-The pantry provides food to 120 families each week, according to a press release, and is operated by the Society of Saint Vincent dePaul of St. Brendan Catholic Church.
-The society also operates a thrift
+The pantry provides food to 120 families each week, according to a press release, and is operated by the St. Brendan Catholic Church, which also operates a thrift

 store.
 Food and clothing are donated by locals and church members, and the money raised by the thrift store is used to buy food for the pantry.